 To some that may some like I have become brazen or reckless, which is not true.
 I understand that life has risks and I accept them.
 I take risks specific to my condition and move on with my life.
 It also does not mean I don't take feedback; I heavily rely on feedback to work toward my goals.
 The difference is I will not be part of a power dynamic where I am asking for permission.
 I recognized my strength.
 As a result of this attitude, I get very little pushback in my athletic endeavors.

 If you have read this far, you may be asking what does this have to do with bodywork?
 To start recognizing my strength better allows me to acknowledge the strength in my clients.
 Additionally, while it has always been difficult to phase me, I have a new recognition of others autonomy and an increased ability to let go and support people in their choices where they are.
 The largest thing this has done for me in pointed out a need for coaches and trainers that can work with adaptive athletes or athletes with medical issues.

-Moreso this has affected my goals for the future.
-Has an AT or in a less medical capacity as a Crossfit coach I want to be able to empower the athletes I work with.
+Moreso this has affected my goals for the future has a Crossfit coach I want to be able to empower the athletes I work with.
 I want to encourage people to look at the risks and benefits of whatever they want to do and then make their choice based on facts and not fear.
 I want to help athletes understand that even if their condition brings limitations that it usually does not mean giving everything up.
 I want to bring to awareness the adverse effect of the restrictions trainers and gyms place on athletes for lack of understanding, poor information or concerns about liability.
 I would also like to work the medical community to help doctors use real fucking evidence-based information to give advice or place restrictions on exercise for their patients.
 Finally, I would like to help more athletes become unapologetic.